Please note, our articles may contain referral or affiliate links.

 Trailhead: There isn’t a “trailhead” – just a jaunt from the parking lot to the staircase.

-Parking: Small parking lot – if you are there early you shouldn’t have issues finding a spot.
+Small parking lot – if you are there early you shouldn’t have issues finding a spot.

-Fees: $10 fee for entering the Valley of Fire State Park.
+There is a $10 fee for entering the Valley of Fire State Park.
 Click here to read about the Valley of Fire entrance fees.

 Other Information About Atlatl Rock